stathissideris/dali/README.md

 ![](https://rawgit.com/stathissideris/dali/master/examples/output/dasharray.svg)

-The same applies to any attribute that's a sequence that contains just
+In the example `[10 5]` becomes `"10 5"`.
+The same applies to any
-numbers: the numbers are converted to a space-delimited string.
+attribute which is a sequence that contains just numbers: the numbers are converted to a space-delimited string.

 ## Roadmap